abeidahmed/microverse-twitterati/README.md

 - If the user is blocked, their tweets won't get retweeted.
 As simple as that.
 Unblocking the user will retweet their tweet, but will avoid retweeting the previous tweets since the user was blocked.
-- This feature had to optimized because of twitter's rate limiting.
+- This feature had to be optimized because of twitter's rate limiting.
 For example, if the block list is 5000, we cannot request the `api` 5000 times, everytime we try to run the app.
 So I had to store the blocked users in a `yml` file and check if the user is blocked or not from the file